 Talking with Oscar can be like talking to a zombie.
 It’s not just Oscar: many people lack the ability to express what they are feeling.
 They use expressions such as ‘I don’t know’ or ‘It doesn’t worry me’, or they provide an opinion instead of a feeling.
 However, when we regularly fail to articulate our emotions we can deaden ourselves.

-Yes, I understand that sometimes we don’t want to reveal what we are feeling, and we purposely evade the questioner.
+Yes, I understand that Oscar may not have wanted to reveal his feelings to me.
+Sometimes we don’t want to reveal what we are feeling, and purposely evade the questioner.
 That’s fine.
-But some of us simply lack the skills to label what we are actually feeling.
-And end up talking like zombies.
+But some of us simply lack the skills to label what we are actually feeling, and end up going through life talking like zombies.

 ‘The trouble is, we cannot selectively numb one emotion.
 We cannot say, here’s the bad stuff, here is shame, disappointment, fear – I don’t want to feel these.
 You can’t numb them without numbing other emotions, like joy, gratitude, happiness.’